-So why haven’t we shared this recipe sooner?
+So why haven’t we shared the recipe sooner?

 A Sticky Potato Situation